yusuke-ishizaki/freemarket_sample_50b/README.md

 ### Association
 - belongs_to :user
 - belongs_to :bland
-- belongs_to :delivery, dependent: :destroy
+- has_one :delivery, dependent: :destroy
 - belongs_to :category

 ## usersテーブル